-In a statement to VICE News, Barrick Gold spokesperson Kathy du Plessis said Placer Dome spent over $50 million remediating the spill.
+In a statement to VICE World News, Barrick Gold spokesperson Kathy du Plessis said Placer Dome spent over $50 million remediating the spill.
 “We do not believe that the lawsuit has any merit.
 We are vigorously defending the case,” she said.
 Plessis also noted that the company no longer has any operations in the Philippines.

 According to a 2019 two-part series by independent media outlet VERA Files, the Boac river is still biologically dead and local residents in Marinduque, including Racquel Logatoc, the chief of the affected Bocboc village, continue to suffer from skin irritation, fatigue, and body aches as a result of heavy metals—like lead, arsenic, mercury, cadmium, copper, and chromium—flowing through their blood.
 Doctors blame interactions with a toxic environment for the health problems, VERA Files reported, and a health emergency was declared in the region in 2016.

 At least 157 land defenders had been killed since Duterte came to power, according to Kalikasan.
 This is an annual rate that far outstrips his predecessors: it’s more than three times higher than occurred under Benigno Aquino III, and eight times higher than under Gloria Macapagal Arroyo.